influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/logs.md

 Structured logging is supported and enable machine-readable and more developer-friendly log output formats.
 The two new structured log formats, `logfmt` and `json`, provide easier filtering and searching with external tools and simplifies integration of InfluxDB logs  with Splunk, Papertrail, Elasticsearch, and other third party tools.

-See [Structured logging](/enterprise_influxdb/v1.9/administration/logs/#structured-logging) in the InfluxDB OSS documentation.

 ## Tracing

 Logging has been enhanced, starting in InfluxDB 1.5, to provide tracing of important InfluxDB operations.
 Tracing is useful for error reporting and discovering performance bottlenecks.

-See [Tracing](/enterprise_influxdb/v1.9/administration/logs/#tracing) in the InfluxDB OSS documentation.